dhis2/wow-backend/guides/component_owners.md

 # Component Owners

+This guide explains the concept of components owners and an overview of components and leads.

 ## Overview

 The purpose of the component owner concept is to have at least one person making sure that changes and improvements are well-aligned with the overall design and architecture of a component.
 This is meant to ensure that the code quality remains high and to avoid "patchwork" code fixes.